Franco Moretti: Biography

-In 2017, Kimberly Latta accused Moretti, in a Facebook post, of having sexually assaulted her in 1985.
+In 2017, Moretti was accused in a Facebook post of having sexually assaulted a woman in 1985.
 He denied the accusation, stating their relationship had been fully consensual.
-According to Latta, Moretti threatened he would destroy her career if she spoke about his behavior, and she was afraid of being punished somehow for speaking out.
-Later, two other allegations of harassment from the 1990s emerged, both denied by Moretti.
-The Stanford Daily reported about a woman who recalled she had set a dog loose to stop Moretti’s unreciprocated advances; in that same Daily article, another graduate student at Johns Hopkins University said that Moretti had inappropriately touched her.
-No formal proceeding of any sort was ever opened against him.
+Days later, a student newspaper mentioned two further episodes, both denied by Moretti.
+No formal proceeding of any sort was ever opened against him anywhere.
 A Stanford spokesperson declared that the university was reviewing the case and "determining whether there are any actions for Stanford to take", and the process was concluded without any action ever being taken.

-Moretti is currently emeritus professor at Stanford, and a "permanent fellow" at the Wissenschaftskolleg in Berlin.
-He is a member of the American Academy of Arts and Sciences, of the American Philosophical Society, and of the scientific board of the "Institute for World Literature" at Harvard.
+Moretti is currently emeritus professor at Stanford, a member of the American Academy of Arts and Sciences, of the American Philosophical Society, and of the scientific board of the Institute for World Literature at Harvard.
+He has taught at the Ecole Polytechnique Federale de Lausanne (2017–2019) and has been a permanent fellow at the Wissenschaftskolleg in Berlin (2015–2023).

 He is a regular contributor to New Left Review, and has continued to advise doctoral students in various countries (Tartu, Lausanne, Harvard, Paris, Siena), receiving an honorary doctorate from Babeș-Bolyai University in Cluj, and becoming a member of the Brno Narratological Circle.
-His latest book – Far Country.
-Scenes from American Culture, published simultaneously in Italy, the United States and Britain in 2019 – is framed by a long reflection on his first and last university courses, that covers the years from 1979 to 2016; the German edition – Ein fernes Land, Konstanz University Press, 2020 – has been saluted as a "future standard for the field" and "a mandatory reading for all those who are beginning to study the humanities".
-During the pandemic of 2020–22, Moretti has continued to give lectures online for audiences in Copenhagen, Berlin, Delhi, Naples, São Paulo and more.
+His book Far Country.
+Scenes from American Culture – published simultaneously in Italy, the United States and Britain in 2019 – is framed by a long reflection on his first and last university courses, that covers the years from 1979 to 2016; the German edition – Ein fernes Land, Konstanz University Press, 2020 – has been saluted as a "future standard for the field" and "a mandatory reading for all those who are beginning to study the humanities".

+He has also published a critical and self-critical reflection on the quantitative turn in literary studies – Falso Movimento – which has recently appeared in several European languages.

+During the pandemic of 2020–22, Moretti has continued to give lectures online (Copenhagen, Berlin, Delhi, Naples, São Paulo and more), and has since started lecturing again in several European countries.
+He is currently Principal Investigator of the multinational project “Measuring European Tragedy” based at the Lucian Blaga University in Sibiu.
+In 2025, he has been a visiting professor at the University of São Paulo, and has been named Honorary Professor at the Department of Chinese Language and Literature, East China Normal University in Shanghai.

 He is the brother of Italian filmmaker and Palme d'Or-winner Nanni Moretti.
 He played roles in three films directed by his brother: The Defeat (La sconfitta, 1973, short), Pâté de bourgeois (1973, short), and I Am Self Sufficient (Io sono un autarchico, 1976).